narravaganza/narravaganza.github.io/_stories/fajeever-and-i.md

 Sir

-"Move the fucking trailer out"
+"Move the fucking van out"

 No problem, sir, no need to shout, I'll be out in a little second there.